Tuition, Awards and Funding

 A large number of research graduate students who do not hold a major award or scholarship are offered research assistantships by their supervisor(s).
 These assistantships may be held with teaching assistantships and some scholarships.

-NOTE: Applicants applying for January admission are not eligible for scholarships, department awards, or research assistantships.
+NOTE: The majority of applicants applying for January admission are not eligible for scholarships, department awards, or research assistantships.

 Awards and Scholarships